 Tracking errors developing over time

-For the first experiments, particularly longer experiments (1 hour plus), it is good to keep an eye on the live feed periodically to ensure that tracking remains good.
-Using time-lapse video with track drawing is a useful tool for checking tracking errors which can develop over time.
+For the first experiments, in particular longer experiments (1 hour plus), it is good to keep an eye on the live feed periodically to ensure that tracking remains good.
+Using time-lapse video with track traces is a useful tool for checking tracking errors which can develop over time.
 Here are some of the most common reasons that tracking issues develop and how to mitigate them:

 - Strong vibrations.
 Make sure your system is placed on a solid bench away from excess traffic.
 Very strong vibrations near the system can shift a well-plate outside of the arenas and generate bad tracking.
 If using a very strong vibration stimuli within the MWP system, it is recommended to secure the plate to the stand.
 Instructions on how to do this can be found here.